COVID-19 Updates and Information

 Friday, April 24, 2020

 We understand our efforts are vital and essential in supporting businesses including food distribution, warehouses, medical supply businesses and the overall supply chain.
 We are maintaining our commitment to assist our customers in every way possible, from forklift rentals to logistics and telematics solutions, as well as parts and service.
 We are also working to give back to our local communities across the country.
-To date, Raymond and Raymond Sales and Service Centers are supporting by:
+To date, Raymond and Raymond Solutions and Support Centers are supporting by:

 - Producing 2,000 face shields for local healthcare workers and first responders.